© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llananno Royal Observer Corps Monitoring Post is a scheduled monument protected by Cadw under reference RD270.
 View the official record →

-Llananno Royal Observer Corps Monitoring Post is a Cold War-era observation post located in Radnorshire, Wales, constructed as part of the nationwide network of monitoring stations established by the Royal Observer Corps from the 1950s onwards.
+Llananno Royal Observer Corps Monitoring Post is a Cold War observation post located in Radnorshire, Wales, dating from the mid-twentieth century.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD270.

 Llananno Royal Observer Corps Monitoring Post dates from the post medieval/modern period, and is classified as a observation post.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llananno Royal Observer Corps Monitoring Post is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD270.